Best Bass Sound

-This article will help you achieve great bass sound in any situation on any system.
+This tutorial will help you achieve great bass sound in any situation on any system.
 The factors that make up great bass is your monitoring system, the mixing room, the bass patch, effects, compression and EQ.

 Monitoring: Make sure your speakers are flat – meaning there are no eq curves, additional frequencies added so that what you hear is what you get.
 This makes sure your translation from system to system is accurate.